jmcuneo/a4-components-a25/README.md

 4. Code that adapts to the user's technology: I added mobile responsiveness to the application using Tailwind CSS's responsive design utilities.
 For example, the navbar hides the app name on small screens to save space, while the data table on the /my-info page becomes a series of cards on smaller screens to make it easily scrollable.

 ### CRAP Principles

+(5 points) I wrote some info about how I implemented the CRAP principles in my application.

 **Contrast**

-  - Size: The font size varies between different elements on the page, with headings being larger than body text.
-  - Color: The website uses DaisyUI's built-in color schemes, which provide good contrast between text and background colors.
+To give my application the best contrast, I used a variety of design patterns to make the content stand out.
+For example, the font size varies between different elements on the page, with headings being larger than body text.
+The website uses DaisyUI's built-in color schemes, which provide good contrast between text and background colors.
 This includes both light and dark modes.
-  - Font: I used a sans-serif font (Avenir) from Adobe Fonts for a clean and modern look.
+I used a sans-serif font (Avenir) from Adobe Fonts for a clean and modern look.
 I chose this font because it is easy to read on both desktop and mobile devices.
-  - Shape: Buttons and input fields have distinct shapes that make them easily identifiable.
+Buttons and input fields have distinct shapes that make them easily identifiable.
-  - Emphasis: Important elements such as buttons and headings are emphasized using larger font sizes and bright colors.
+Important elements such as buttons and headings are emphasized using larger font sizes and bright colors.
+Using all of these techniques allowed me to deliver a professional looking application without the hassle of developing a lot of things from scratch.

 **Repetition**

-  - Repeated elements: Some examples are the navbar, buttons, colors, and on mobile, the card layout for displaying user data.
+Using repeated elements can help bring a sense of uniformity and familiarity to the user when using your application.
+Some examples of repeated components are the navbar, buttons, colors, and on mobile, the card layout for displaying user data.
+This was important to me as component design is a large part of React, especially with how much time and work it saves you.
+Being able to create a reusable, modifiable component allowed me to have a consistent and uniform feel throughout my application, even when things needed design tweaks.
+Along with this, DaisyUI’s color palate did a lot of the heavy lifting for me, as all of the pre-built components had the same theme and colors.
+With the power of a CSS framework and React, I was able to easily bring repeatable elements throughout my application.

 **Alignment**

-  - Most items are center aligned, with some exceptions such as buttons and input fields.
-These are usually right aligned to make them easier to find.
+Alignment was something I put a lot of consideration into, especially since I made the website mobile responsive.
+Because of this, most elements are center aligned.
+This makes it much easier to fit a lot of information in, such as with tables and forms.
+I did make sure though that some elements remained right aligned, such as buttons.
+This provided a clear and understandable flow of content, as information was displayed on the left with available actions (such as delete in the “my-info” page) on the right.
+Center aligning things also gave me a lot of negative space, which helps to make the application feel less cluttered and easier to navigate.
+This can be seen in the navbar, where the tabs are center aligned to make it easy to see what available pages there are (even though there are only 2).

 **Proximity**

-  - Information is grouped together based on its relevance.
+Information is grouped together based on its relevance.
 I made sure to put some thought into the layout of the /enter-data page, such as the order of the input fields.
 For example, the first and last name fields are next to each other since they are closely related.
 The date of birth field is below these two fields, as it is also personal information but not as closely related.
-Next I have preferred gender, since it is also personal information.
-Finally, I have the state field, which is less personal information and more location-based.
+Next, I have preferred gender since it is also personal information.
+Finally, I have the state field, which is less personal information and more location based.
+Not only is this seen on the input forms, but this is also seen on the “my-info” page where information is grouped just as it was on the “enter-data” page, albeit with some additional fields.

 ## Additional Libraries/Frameworks Used
 Here is a list of additional libraries used (as seen in package.json):